SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 You can view the usage by orgs in the **Overall Usage** tab on the **Account Overview** page.
 Usage for the following categories is shown:

+* The **Credit Allocation** tile indicates the total number of credits allocated.
+* The **Total Credit Usage** tile shows amount of credits consumed out of the total allocated credits.
+* The **Usage Forecast** tile indicates the total consumption of the credits by the end of contract period according to the current consumption rate.
 * **Continuous Ingest**.
 Credits used for logs ingested into the Continuous tier.
 * **Frequent Ingest**.
 Credits used for logs ingested into the Frequent tier.
 * **Infrequent Ingest**.
 Credits used for logs ingested into the Infrequent tier.